ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Ashes 2063/Afterglow

 The sawn-off shotgun gets melee upgrades rather than hitscan upgrades.
 This is a bug in Ashes -- the sawn-off is flagged as a melee weapon.
+Installing weapon upgrades in Afterglow will lose all XP and upgrades on the upgraded weapon.

 ## FAQ